Jens Martin Gammelby

-Jens Martin Gammelby ([ˈjens ˈmɑːtsʰin ˈkɑml̩ˌpyˀ]; born 5 February 1995) is a Danish professional footballer who plays as a right-back for Eliteserien club HamKam.
+Jens Martin Gammelby ([ˈjens ˈmɑːtsʰin ˈkɑml̩ˌpyˀ]; born 5 February 1995) is a Danish professional footballer who plays as a right-back for Danish Superliga club Silkeborg.

+A Silkeborg academy graduate, Gammelby made more than 100 first-team appearances and scored nine goals in his initial spell before a 2018 transfer to Brøndby.
+He later had loans at Lyngby and Miedź Legnica in Poland, and spent 2023 with Norwegian side HamKam.
+In January 2024, he returned to Silkeborg, winning the 2023–24 Danish Cup with the club.

+Gammelby has also been capped by the Denmark League XI, scoring on his debut in 2018.

 Club career

-Silkeborg IF
+Silkeborg

-Gammelby is a youth product from Silkeborg IF.
-He joined the club as U14 player.
+Born in Ikast, Gammelby joined Silkeborg IF's academy as an under-14 player after time in FC Midtjylland's youth system, progressing through Silkeborg's elite pathway (Sølystskolen elite classes, Silkeborg Efterskole and Silkeborg Fodbold College) before promotion to the first team.
+As a youth prospect he initially played as a striker, later converting to defence at under-19 level.

-Gammelby made his Danish Superliga debut on 27 March 2014 in a 1–0 win over Hobro IK, where he was in the starting line-up.
+Gammelby made his senior debut on 27 March 2014 in a 1–0 away win over Hobro IK in the Danish 1st Division, starting at centre-back amid injuries to regulars in the position.
+The following month he signed a first senior deal through 2017; initially part-time to complete upper-secondary studies, becoming full-time from summer 2015.

-In April 2014, Gammelby signed a contract extension, keeping him in Silkeborg until 2017.
-Gammelby was playing on fulltime in Silkeborg IF from the summer 2015.
+By the 2016–17 season, he had established himself as first-choice at right-back in the Danish Superliga, starting 33 league matches that season, and in 2017 he was voted Silkeborg's Player of the Year.
+The 2017–18 campaign marked his breakout offensively, with six Superliga goals in 34 appearances from right-back.

-Brøndby IF
+Brøndby

-In May 2018, it was reported that Gammelby would leave Silkeborg IF to join Brøndby IF in summer 2018, having agreed to a five-year contract after a breakout season for Silkeborg.
-He was handed shirt number 2.
+In May 2018, it was reported that Gammelby would leave Silkeborg to join Brøndby in summer 2018, having agreed to a five-year contract after a breakout season for Silkeborg.
+He was assigned shirt number 2.
 On 29 July 2018, Gammelby made his debut as a substitute against Hobro IK, which ended in 2–1 win.
 During his first season in Brøndby, he struggled to make the starting lineup with head coach Alexander Zorniger preferring first Johan Larsson and since Kevin Mensah at the right back position.
 Gammelby made 17 appearances and scored one goal during his first season at the club.

 During the 2019–20 season under new head coach Niels Frederiksen, Gammelby continued to struggle to make the starting lineup, with Frederiksen preferring Mensah and Larsson at his position.
 As Brøndby transitioned into a 3–5–2 formation during the fall, and left back Anthony Jung began playing in central defense with Mensah transitioning to the left back position as well as Larsson's contract expiring, Gammelby was expected to play more regularly during the latter half of the season.